arduino/docs-content/content/hardware/03.nano/boards/nano-matter/tutorials/user-manual/content.md

 ![Automation defining](assets/automation-define.png)

-***If you used different names for the services or devices, make sure to update them in the YAML code above.***
+***If you use different names for the services or devices, make sure to update them in the YAML code above.***

 ### Final Results